 Step 5.
 Look at the icons on the left under each person's name.
-You can click on the envelope to write to that person, click on the document to type a note about this match, view the person's tree (if it is green), or use the "In Common With" tool (more about this later).
+You can click on the envelope to write to that person, click on the document to type a note about this match, view the person's tree (if it is blue), or use the "In Common With" tool (more about this later).

 Step 6.
 Notice the bar above your list of matches that gives several options.
 Use the defaults for now.
 However, to see if you have any matches with a particular surname, click on the box that says Ancestral Surnames.
 Enter the surname of interest, click Apply, and wait a moment for a new list to be generated.
 It will be much smaller, probably with only one or a few matches.
 (Again, there may be many more in the FTDNA database, but if those people have not uploaded a tree or provided surnames, the computer can't find them.)
 Make note of the names of the people who have that surname in their tree.

 Step 7.
-Another important technique is to use the "in-common-with" and matrix tools at FTDNA.
+Another important technique is to use the chromosome browser and the "in-common-with" and matrix tools at FTDNA.
 Click the box to the left of a match's name, then click on In Common With to find others who also match this person.
 This feature has now been enhanced by "automated phasing."
-To use it, you must have your tree at FTDNA and you must have each tested relative in your tree.
+To use it, you must have your tree at FTDNA and you must have each tested someone in your tree.
 If your relative is already in your tree, click on that person's name, then click DNA Match (upper left).
 That tells FTDNA where this person falls in your tree (paternal or maternal side).
 If you need to add someone to your tree, the relationship is always to the person.
 So if you're adding a father to person X, you click on X's circle, click Add Relationship, choose Father.
 If the person you're adding is also a DNA match to you, click on DNA Match (upper left).
 If you go to add another person to X or anyone else in your database, FTDNA will check as you're adding the person.
 If they think someone matches that person, they will pop-up the suggested match.
 You decide if it's valid or not.
 Meanwhile, it's populating the Paternal vs. Maternal fields on your Matches page so that any DNA matches it finds to both you and a person you have flagged as a DNA match in your tree will be included in the appropriate paternal or maternal line (at least to the 3rd generation).

 Step 8.
 Use the Chromosome Browser to see if those on your In Common With list also overlap on specific segments.
 The corresponding names will appear in the box above, and each will have a different color.
 The chart on the right side of the page is a chromosome map.
 Notice how the colors of your matches show up in that chart.
 Each spot of color shows how much DNA you share with that person and where it is located on your chromosomes.
 You are looking for overlapping segments.
 They do not have to be the same size, but they do have to be in the same place and overlap in order to be a match that you share with them.
 However, Caution!
 This is not enough evidence to confirm that all who overlap share the DNA of a particular ancestor.
 In order to do that, you must "triangulate," meaning prove that those who match you in overlapping segments also match each other on the same segments.
 (The reason for this is that some of these matches could be on your maternal side and others on your paternal side.
 Remember, your chromosomes come in pairs -- 23 from your mother and 23 from your father.)
 You can confirm that they match each other by writing to all of them to ask if they do match each other (they must also use the chromosome browser), or invite them to use a third-party free service:

 You and your matches must upload your raw data (and your GEDCOMs, hopefully).
 This serves several purposes: It provides an even larger database because many people who tested with other companies (Ancestry, 23andMe, MyHeritage) also use this free service so you can find new matches.
 It offers several tools, including triangulation, searching GEDCOMs for DNA matches, analyzing the X chromosome which has a unique inheritance pattern, and more.
 Here is one highly successful genetic genealogist's rationale.